Skip to main content

 How transfers work in practice

-1. The caller asks to speak with someone (or your assistant decides a transfer is appropriate)
+1. The caller asks to speak with someone (or your assistant decides a transfer is appropriate).

 Emergency transfers